StaPH-B/docker-builds/docs/make_containers.md

 ```
 [If you want a more complex example where more dependencies are installed and I had work some magic to get java executables to run, check out the Dockerfile for Shovill](https://github.com/StaPH-B/docker-builds/blob/master/shovill/1.0.4/Dockerfile)

 Once you have a `Dockerfile` created, name it as `Dockerfile` and store it in a empty directory (unless you need files to build the docker image).
-Note the path to the directory containing your dockerfile.
+Note the path to the directory containing your Dockerfile.
 Then, run:
 ```
 docker build --tag your-name-here/name-of-your-program:0.1.0 /path/to/DIR/with/Dockerfile/